 As of August 2015, due to budgetary decisions, my position was eliminated at the law school, so I started a law firm, The Law Offices of Barry Kozak, and a consulting firm, Retirement HELP, Inc. My goal and passion was to educate individuals about retirement, aging, end-of-life, and legacy issues while they could still plan, and before the emergencies happened in their respective lives.
 I was asked to continue teaching classes in the LLM in Estate Planning program at The John Marshall Law School, and I also received an academic appointment as an adjunct member of the Loyola University Chicago School of Law faculty, teaching various Elder Law classes, and I was appointed as a Distinguished Scholar in Residence at Loyola for 2017.
 I have recently earned another professional designation: the Retirement Income Certified Professional (RICP) through the American College of Financial Services.

 After about a year as a sole proprietor, I decided that my mission would be more widely available if I was part of a larger consulting organization.
-In January 2017, I joined October Three Consulting, LLC, a national actuarial and consulting firm.
-In addition to assisting with the communications and compliance issues with market return cash balance plans, we investigated ways to develop a new practice area, where we will provide age-friendly business consulting services (such as helping HR departments to implement formal phased retirement programs, to provide financial wellness and retirement readiness education, and, to recognize and eliminate ageism and age discrimination within their workforces).
+In January 2017, I was invited to join October Three Consulting, LLC, a national actuarial and consulting firm.
+In addition to assisting with the communications and compliance issues with market return cash balance plans, we investigated ways to develop a new practice area, where we would provide age-friendly business consulting services (such as helping HR departments to implement formal phased retirement programs, to provide financial wellness and retirement readiness education, and, to recognize and eliminate ageism and age discrimination within their workforces).